Thursday, October 16, 2025

 How does this research compare to your family?

-Family; The Most Influential Agent of Socialization
+Family, The Most Influential Agent of Socialization: Family Nurture shapes our Nature

-Family is the most important agent of socialization.
-Family shapes our self-concept first and before we are even conscious of it.
+As we explained during our lesson about nature and nurture, humans are born helpless but wired to connect with other humans.
+This connection shapes our self-concept before we are even conscious of it.
+The nurture we receive affects our brain growth and literally makes our brain (our nature) grow.
 Human brain development happens most rapidly and greatly in the first few years after birth.
 This UNICEF website (2016) explains what experts have concluded about brain development.
 Dr. Suzana Herculano-Houzel explains the latest conclusions in this 5 min video.
-The point is that much growth and development happens in the earliest years of human life so our first caregivers have an enormous impact on who we become.

 Google Form for today's lesson.